 Tolo Marton – All Along The Watchtower… Marton was born in Treviso, Italy.
 A professional guitarist-composer he began releasing albums in 1981.
 Marton plays this on a fiddly bouncy mandolin, but a guitar joins soon enough, and a stop-start bass part, very low and grounded.
 Marton sounds like he’s got to work to get his voice around English syllables.
 After “the hour is getting late,” a drum beat joins, and the rhythm picks up a huge amount of pace, a pedal steel guitar joins, and suddenly we drift into this incredible hot courtyard number, some piazza in a country Italian town, vines growing down the walls.
 More instruments join the mix, but not overcrowded, and this just gets better and better.
 I’d love to hear a whole album of Marton covering Dylan.
-Okay, this is battling with the last track for second place on Disk Two.
+Okay, this is battling with the last track for second place on side two.
 This just gets fiddlier and more Spanish-inflected as it goes on.
 Great stuff.

 Andy Hill & Renee Safier – Seven Curses… Americans Hill and Safier along with their band Hard Rain, have taken their unique sound and multi-instrumental skills to venues large and small all over the world, as well releasing a number of CDs.
 We’re back to Bootleg Series Vol.1-3 and back to ‘reverential’ territory.
 What I mean by that is ‘sincere, openhearted earnest,’ which is a fine thing, but I do have a soft spot for versions that sound more like the musicians are having fun with the performance.
 “Seven Curses” has far too serious a message I suppose.
 It seems that Safier takes up the main vocal here, with occasional support from Hill, a wobbly emotive feel.
 Music is one (or two) guitars, arpeggio style.
 “In the morning, she had awoken / To know the judge had never spoken / She saw that hanging branch a’bending / She saw her father’s body broken.”
 And then come the seven curses.
 Man, this is a mean song in every direction.
 The judge is an asshole for sure, but the curses that come back are even more vicious: “That seven deaths shall never kill him.”
 Revenge is a dangerous game.
 Be careful of what you wish for.
 Nothing wrong with this version, and it sounds better sung in a woman’s voice; suits the lyric well.